andrew/ultimate-awesome/README.md

 - [awesome-tss](https://github.com/ZenGo-X/awesome-tss) - A curated list of distributed key generation and threshold signatures implementations.
 - [awesome-raspberry-pi-zh](https://github.com/1021683053/awesome-raspberry-pi-zh) - 树莓派工具，镜像，教程，文章.
 - [Awesome-LWMs](https://github.com/jaychempan/Awesome-LWMs) - A Collection of Awesome Large Weather Models (LWMs) |  AI for Earth (AI4Earth) | AI for Science (AI4Science).
-- [awesome](https://github.com/feature-sliced/awesome) - A curated list of delightful 🍰 FSD resources.
 - [awesome-heroku](https://github.com/ianstormtaylor/awesome-heroku) - A curated list of helpful Heroku resources.
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
 - [awesome-machine-learning-jupyter-notebooks-for-colab](https://github.com/toxtli/awesome-machine-learning-jupyter-notebooks-for-colab) - A curated list of Machine Learning and Deep Learning tutorials in Jupyter Notebook format ready to run in Google Colaboratory.
 - [awesome-uni-app](https://github.com/uni-helper/awesome-uni-app) - 多端统一开发框架 uni-app 优秀学习资源汇总.
 - [World-Simulator](https://github.com/ALEEEHU/World-Simulator) - Simulating the Real World: Survey & Resources, which contains our survey "Simulating the Real World: A Unified Survey of Multimodal Generative Models" and Awesome-Text2X-Resources.
 Watch this repository for the latest updates! 🔥.
+- [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
 - [awesome-zero](https://github.com/zeromicro/awesome-zero) - A curated list of awesome projects that powered by go-zero.
 - [Awesome-CV-Team](https://github.com/extreme-assistant/Awesome-CV-Team) - 国内外优秀的计算机视觉团队汇总，极市团队整理.